skypilot-org/skypilot/llm/vicuna-2/README.md

     --env WANDB_API_KEY=<your-wandb-api-key>
   ```

-This will launch the training job on the cloud whereever there is available 8x A100-80GB GPUs.
+This will launch the training job on the cloud whereever there is available 8x A100-80GB spot GPUs.

 2. **Optional**: Try out the training for the 13B model: